lupyuen/lupyuen.github.io/src/quickjs2.md

 TODO: [Zmodem](https://github.com/nodesign/nuttx-apps/blob/master/system/zmodem/README.txt)

-_We made fun things with Web Serial API and Term.js?
+_We created fun things with Web Serial API and Term.js.
 Anything else we can make?_

-TODO: Thanks to Web Serial API (and Term.js), we can run PureScript to parse the Real-Time Logs from a NuttX Device (and NuttX Emulator).
-Stay tuned for the next article!
+Thanks to Web Serial API (and Term.js), we can run __PureScript__ to parse the __Real-Time Logs__ from a NuttX Device (and NuttX Emulator)...

+All this in the Web Browser!
+Stay tuned for the next article.

 # What's Next